About UKNEST

 Chief Executive Officer

 Matt has over 40 years’ experience in the naval sector underpinned by a long career in the Royal Navy and most recently as an independent consultant.
 He is a Chartered Engineer, inaugural Chair of the IMarEST's Naval Engineering Special Interest Group and during his naval career he co-chaired the UKNEST People & Skills WG.
-Matt was appointed Chief Executive in June 2022 and represents UKNEST in numerous forums, including the UK Shipbuilding Skills Taskforce.
+Matt was appointed Chief Executive in June 2022.

 [email protected]